tamyrisgimenez/tamyrisgimenez/README.md

 Hi! 👋

-My name is Tamyris Gimenez, and I am an Information Systems major with a passion for data science.
+My name is Tamyris Gimenez, and I am an Information Systems student with a passion for data science.

 - 🔍 I’m interested in history and genealogy, having spent the past eight years researching my family tree.
 - 📚 I completed the Google Data Analytics Professional Certificate last year, and I am currently working on my portfolio projects.